 Switzerland's priorities in Israel

 Switzerland offers its good offices to facilitate the Israeli-Palestinian dialogue.
-It calls on the main actors in the region to pursue dialogue and to respect international law.
+It calls on all key actors in the region to participate in this dialogue and to comply with international law.

 Switzerland's position on the Middle East conflict

-Scientific cooperation in various sectors – fintech, cybertech, medtech, Tech4Good, climate, etc. – based on a bottom-up principle can also facilitate the trust-building needed to successfully tackle the geopolitical challenges.
+Scientific cooperation in various areas (fintech, cybertech, medtech, tech4good, climate etc.) following a bottom-up approach, can also help build the confidence to deal with the geopolitical challenges.

 Researchers and artists who are citizens of Israel can apply to the State Secretariat for Education, Research and Innovation (SERI) for a Swiss Government Excellence Scholarship.